netwo-io/apistos/apistos-shuttle/README.md

 [Deps Status]: https://deps.rs/crate/apistos-shuttle/latest/status.svg

-This crate allow you to run an actix-web server documented with Apistos on [Shuttle](https://www.shuttle.rs/).
+This crate allows you to run an actix-web server documented with Apistos on [Shuttle](https://www.shuttle.rs/).

 ### Installation